 It's a strange inversion of the trust that runs through the rest of Korean fan culture — the same community that safely trades $500 cards in the photocard scene on timestamped photos alone, and the society famous for its leave-your-laptop honor code, treats the ticket queue as a lawless speedrun.
 As with bicycles, the pattern holds: anonymous, instantly resellable goods attract the professionals.

-The crackdown — and the August 2026 rule change
+The crackdown — and changing resale rules

 A realistic playbook for overseas fans